lllllzzzzz/Space-Invaders-Emulator/README.md

 # Space-Invaders-Emulator-Win
 Intel 8080 Space Invaders emulator for Windows.
 GDI for graphics, GUI in Win32.<br/>
-Emulates the complete 8080 instruction set, so the interpreter core can be used in other emulation projects.<br/>
+Emulates the complete 8080 instruction set, so the interpreter core can be used in other emulation projects.
 No sound, and interrupt timings/barrel shifter emulation might be slightly buggy.

 ##Screenshots: